 What type of fencing?

-Please describe your riding level of expertise?
+Please describe your level of expertise in the following areas:

 Who will be responsible for feeding/training/general care?

-If you are the responsible party, who takes care of the horse when you are out of town? *
+If you are the responsible party, who takes care of the horse when you are out of town?

 What vaccinations do you give?